pagkly/Zed/Investopedia4/Form 8283 Noncash Charitable Contributions Explanation.md

 You can list up to five donations to five different organization on Form 8283, and if you had more donations, you can attach as many Form 8283s to your 1040 as you need.
 3

-This form cannot determine a taxpayer's contribution limits.
+This form cannot determine a [[Taxpayer|taxpayer]]'s contribution limits.

 ## How to File Form 8283: Noncash Charitable Contributions

 The filer must first fill out their name and identifying number.
 For corporations, this is the employer identification number.
-For individuals, it is the Social Security number.
+For individuals, it is the [[Social Security]] number.

-The filer will then fill out the following information for each column in Part I of Section A:
+The filer [[Will|will]] then fill out the following information for each column in Part I of Section A:

 -   **A**: Name and address of the organization
 -   **B**: Vehicle identification number (VIN), if the property is a vehicle
 -   **C**: Property description.
 If it is a vehicle, the year, make, model, mileage, and general condition must be included.
-For securities, the name and number of shares must be inputted.
+For securities, the name and number of [[Shares|shares]] must be inputted.
 -   **D**: Date of contribution
 -   **E**: Date the property was acquired
 -   **F**: Details on how the property was originally acquired